top of page

 He wasn’t lying naked on the bed.
 He was propped up against a pillow, before he did exactly as she instructed.
 He unbuttoned his shirt and tossed it to the floor.

-Teasingly, she said, “You know, Jonathon, you’ve been wondering all night—why does this girl look so familiar?”
+Teasingly, she said, “You know, Jonathan, you’ve been wondering all night—why does this girl look so familiar?”

 He nodded, ever so slightly.
 “Did cross my mind.”